 With Homeworld: Deserts of Kharak, Blackbird Interactive have done the seemingly impossible: transpose the elegant, minimalist space wars of the original Homeworld games to a single planet.
-And somehow, it works.
+Somehow it works.
+Really well.

 It’s a journey, across a never-ending desert, on a mission to save a civilisation.
-Each battle is connected to the last, and the ones yet to be played.
+Each battle is connected to the last as well as the ones yet to be played.
 Every unit that survives will live to fight another day in another mission in a persistent war for survival.

-Like its predecessors, Deserts of Kharak is also blessed with some of the best art design that you could hope to find in an RTS, accompanied by incredible sound design and a genuinely interesting narrative.
+Like its predecessors, Deserts of Kharak is also blessed with some of the best art design you could hope to find in an RTS, accompanied by incredible sound design, and a genuinely interesting narrative.

 Want more?
 Here's our Homeworld: Deserts of Kharak review.

-On the day it launched, it was already an impressive game, but by the end of the day it proved to be something else: a playground for modders.
-In stark comparison with EA's attitude in regards to SimCity, Colossal Order smartly opened their game up to the masses, allowing modders to fiddle with all manner of things, from in-game buildings and roads to entirely new assets and tools.
+On the day it launched, it was already an impressive game, but with time it's proven to be something even better: a playground for modders.
+In stark comparison with EA's attitude towards SimCity, Colossal Order smartly opened their game up to the masses, allowing modders to fiddle with all manner of things, from in-game buildings and roads to entirely new assets and tools.

 The base game should keep most avid city planners happy, but Skylines' expansions are more than worth a look as well.
 They expand the commercial aspect of your cities, adding in a whole lot of leisure, as well as a game-changing day and night cycle.
-More than just an aesthetic touch, that gives you a lot more fine control over your city, letting you plan city services like garbage disposal, public transport and police patrols around the time of day.
+More than just an aesthetic touch, it gives you much finer control over your city, letting you plan city services like garbage disposal, public transport, and police patrols around the time of day.
 For instance, the roads are quieter late at night, making it easier for the garbage trucks to make their stops.